2 Markov Decision Processes

 "Assertions passed (the 'tidy when messy' policy is optimal)"

-First of all, note that the total reward \(r_h+ r_{h+1} + r_{h+2} + \cdots\) might blow up to infinity.
-To ensure that the “total reward” can remain bounded, we insert a discount factor \(\gamma \in [0, 1)\) such that rewards become less valuable the further into the future they are:
+Remark 2.7 (Discounted rewards).
+First of all, note that the total reward \(r_0 + r_{1} + \cdots\) might blow up to infinity.
+To ensure that we work with bounded quantities, we insert a discount factor \(\gamma \in [0, 1)\) such that rewards become less valuable the further into the future they are:

 You can also analyze \(\gamma\) as the probability of continuing the trajectory at each time step.
 (This is equivalent to \(H\) being distributed by a First Success distribution with success probability \(\gamma\).)
 This accords with the above interpretation: if \(\gamma\) is close to \(0\), the trajectory will likely be very short, while if \(\gamma\) is close to \(1\), the trajectory will likely continue for a long time.

-The other components of the MDP remain the same:
+The other components of the MDP remain from the finite-horizon setting (def.
+2.4):

 Code